As autumn approaches, many of us enjoy the beautiful colours that this season brings to the landscape.

 Another great bonus is the usability of the Peaktop.
-This fire pit can be placed on a patio or partially covered wooden deck without any ‘burning’ of ‘scorching’ fears to the patio or deck.
-I would, however always recommend to take precautions by placing non-inflammable barriers below the fire pit just in case of potential accidents.
+This fire pit can be placed on a patio or partially covered wooden deck without any ‘burning’ or ‘scorching’ fears to the patio or deck.
+I would however always recommend taking precautions by placing non-inflammable barriers below the fire pit just in case of potential accidents.

 We Didn’t Like

-As far as fire pits for the garden go the very large, extremely strong and sturdy Auoeer Cast Iron Fire Pit is a basic no-nonsense, cast iron, fire pit of extremely good quality.
+As far as fire pits for the garden go, the very large, extremely strong and sturdy Harbour Houseware Cast Iron Fire Pit is a basic no-nonsense, cast iron, fire pit of excellent quality.

-Standing at 40cm (16in) (H) x 85cm (33in) (D) and made from thick cast iron.
+Standing at 42 cm (16in) (H) x 100 cm (40in) (D) and made from thick cast iron.
 The oversized bowl design, provides the user with the maximum exposure of their fuel to oxygen.
 Meaning easier lighting and a longer, more sustained burn.

-The Auoeer fire pit does exactly ‘what is said on the tin’ and provides a large solid fire pit.
+The Harbour fire pit does exactly ‘what is said on the tin’ and provides a large, solid fire pit.
 Shipped with all the necessary screw’s and handles, this cast iron pit is easy to put together and can be ready for use in a very short space of time.